What Is Linear TV? How Linear Advertising Works (2025)

 For now, linear television is still a viable option for reaching audiences during live TV programming.
 Whether it’s a sporting event like the Super Bowl, news broadcasts, morning shows, or shows that involve live audience voting, there is still demand for linear TV programming.

 Linear TV advertising lacks the advanced tracking and measurement capabilities found on digital platforms, making it difficult for advertisers to obtain real-time data and insights into audience engagement.
-This limitation hinders accurate assessment of return on investment (ROI), leaving advertisers without a clear understanding of how their campaigns are performing.
+This limitation hinders accurate assessment of return on investment (ROI), leaving advertisers without clear campaign insights.

 The effectiveness of linear TV ads is diminished as viewers increasingly use DVRs and fast-forward through commercials, resulting in reduced exposure and impact.
 Additionally, the steady decline in linear TV viewership, as audiences migrate to streaming platforms, means advertisers have a shrinking audience base to reach through traditional TV advertising methods.